 and like a hollow wind through vacant canyon,

-they bellow: “We will protect and preserve what is rightfully ours!”
+their politicians bellow: “We will protect and preserve what is rightfully ours!”

-And the crowd cheers.
+And the crowds cheer.

 The only contrast in the jungle of chalk, is a singularity, a fly in milk that taints the snow.